edsu/iiif.io/source/api/presentation/2.1/index.md

     Usage:
     {: .usage}
-    * A manifest, sequence or range _MAY_ have a viewing hint, with scope as per viewingDirection.
+    * A manifest, sequence or range _MAY_ have one or more viewing hints, with scope as per viewingDirection.
-    * A canvas _MAY_ have a viewing hint, and the only hint defined by this specification for canvases is "non-paged".  "non-paged" is only valid if the canvas is within a manifest, sequence or range that is "paged", and the particular canvas _MUST NOT_ be displayed in a page-turning viewer.
+    * A canvas _MAY_ have one or more viewing hints, and the only hint defined by this specification for canvases is "non-paged".  "non-paged" is only valid if the canvas is within a manifest, sequence or range that is "paged", and the particular canvas _MUST NOT_ be displayed in a page-turning viewer.
-    * A content resource _MAY_ have a viewing hint but there are no defined values in this specification.
+    * A content resource _MAY_ have one or more viewing hints but there are no defined values in this specification.
+    * A collection _MAY_ have one or more viewing hints.

     Other values _MAY_ be given, and if they are, they _MUST_ be URIs.

-viewingDate
+navDate
-:    A date that the client can use when presenting the resource to the user in a time-based user interface, such as a calendar or timeline.
+:    A date that the client can use when presenting the resource to the user in a time-based user interface, such as a calendar or timeline, for navigation purposes.
 The value _MUST_ be an xsd:dateTime literal in UTC, expressed in the form "YYYY-MM-DDThh:mm:ssZ".
 If the exact time is not known, then 00:00:00 _SHOULD_ be used.
 Similarly, the month or day _SHOULD_ be 01 if not known.
 There _MUST_ be at most one viewingDate associated with any given resource.
 More descriptive date ranges, intended for display directly to the user, _SHOULD_ be included in the `metadata` property for human.
     Usage:
     {: .usage}
-    * Any resource _MAY_ have a single viewing date associated with it.
+    * A collection or manifest resource _MAY_ have exactly one navigation date associated with it.

 ####  4.4.
 Linking Properties